one1bit11/EvilWizardGames-LumisGame/README.md

-# EvilWizardGames-SlimeWorksGame
+# EvilWizardGames-LumisGame
-SlimeWorks is a game about a slime climbing up a clocktower
+Lumis is a game about a slime climbing up a clocktower